 Actually, it’s incredibly easy to make a flourless chocolate cake.
 The main body of the cake is made up of ground nuts and eggs.
-There’s some cocoa and some good, dark chocolate in there to make it uber-chocolatey and then all the required bits for a gorgeous, can-I-have-some-more-please chocolate cake (aka butter and sugar).
+There’s some cocoa and some good, dark Chocolate in there to make it uber-chocolatey and then all the required bits for a gorgeous, can-I-have-some-more-please chocolate cake (aka butter and sugar).

 Give it time to cool

-Once it’s baked, just allow your cake cool for about half an hour before removing the ring from the springform tin (I love this Le Creuset 20cm spring form tin).
-This will just help it to keep it’s shape and not crack too much.
+It’s a delicate cake so removing it too early could result in it breaking or cracking.
 In a cake using flour, the flour develops gluten which helps to hold things together.
 A flourless cake is much more delicate when it’s still warm as it doesn’t have that gluten to bind it all.

 It’s best to let it cool completely before carefully transferring your perfect flourless chocolate cake to a cake plate.

-Flourless Chocolate Hazelnut Cake
+- Flourless Chocolate Pear Upside Down Cake

-- 240 g hazelnuts, skinless (notes)
+- 240 g hazelnuts, skinless (1 ¾ cups / 8.5oz) (notes)

-- 226 g / 2 sticks / 1 cup unsalted butter, softened
+- 226 g unsalted butter, softened (2 sticks / 1 cup)

 - 4 large eggs, separated